 - Use only special vehicle regulators that have a safety valve.
 In accordance with the German DVWG (German Association of the Gas and Water Sector) Worksheet G 607, other regulators are not permitted; they are not adequate for handling the heavy strain. - Pressure governors must have a fixed pressure of 30 mbar.
 The regulations of EN 12864, Appendix D apply accordingly.
-The pressure governors must have a minimum flow rate of 1.2 hx/h - Attach the high-pressure hose on the bottle carefully by hand (note: left-handed thread).
-Do not use spanners, pliers or similar tools. - If the temperature is below 5°C use the de-frosting facility (ice-ex) for regulators.
+The pressure governors must have a minimum flow rate of 1.2 hx/h. - Connect the regulator knob or high-pressure hose to the bottle carefully by hand (NB: left-handed thread).
+Do not use spanners, pliers or similar tools. - If the temperature is below 5°C use the de-frosting facility (ice-ex\) for regulators.